Scony/dispatcher-sim/README.md

 # UT + UAT
 make tests
 ```
-Note that you will need GTest & GMock

 ## Running
 To run simple FIFO dispatcher (clairvoyant) over 20 machines type in following command: